tpiliposian/audits/README.md

 ## About me

-I'm Tigran Piliposyan (tpiliposian) a security researcher specializing in smart contract audits and security consulting.
+I'm a security researcher specializing in smart contract audits and security consulting.

 Currently, I hold the role of Security Researcher at [Hexens](https://hexens.io/) and a Core Contributor at [Security Wiki](https://wiki.r.security/).

 Previously, I held roles in the financial sphere for over a decade, including a tenure at the Central Bank of Armenia, where I led the Risk Management Division: [LinkedIn](https://www.linkedin.com/in/tpiliposyan/).

-For inquiries about private audits, audits conducted through [Hexens](https://hexens.io/audits), security consulting, R&D collaborations, or financial risk management, feel free to connect with me at:
+If you are looking to get your protocol audited by me (private) or through [Hexens](https://hexens.io/audits), security consulting or R&D collaborations feel free to contact me to discuss your needs and help you secure your project at:
 - X/Twitter - [@tpiliposian](https://twitter.com/tpiliposian)
 - Telegram - [@tpiliposian](https://t.me/tpiliposian)